.png)

 Last Updated Dec 2025

-You’re Burned Out But Stepping Away From Work Isn’t An Option
+You’re Burnt Out But Stepping Away From Work Isn’t An Option

 Burnout is often talked about as though there’s a single solution: stop, step away, take a break.